Seeed-Studio/wiki-documents/docs/BeagleV-Getting-Started.md

 - **Step 3.** Connect the jumper wires from the USB to Serial Converter to the 40-Pin GPIO header of the BeagleV™ - StarLight as follows

 <p style="text-align:center;"><img src="https://files.seeedstudio.com/wiki/BeagleV/connection.jpg" alt="pir" width="1000" height="auto"></p>

+!!!Note
+        You can use any USB to Serial Converter with 3.3V I/O

 - **Step 4.** Connect the USB to Serial Converter to the PC